joshlk/www.robotchinwag.com/_posts/2017-11-27-Linux-101-for-Windows-devs.markdown

 This is contrast to Windows, whereby changing an enviroment variable changes the global state in the Windows registry and therefore effects all other programs.
 This is important as the Windows registry acts like a central database for the OS and running programs which grows larger over time when the user installs more programs.
 This is one of the reason why Windows systems slow up over time and need to be whiped clean.

+> The abstance of a central database or registry is in part why Linux is more stable when compared to Windows.

 # Roundup

 Overall Linux and in part Mac, is a more productive, stable and secure enviroment for the dev or data scientist.